-Action/ Plan No. Element Identified need/Demand Opportunities/Constraints Recommended Solution Sports ancillary facilities H14 H15 H16 AFL sporting amenities building The AFL Club would like to make Gundary its home ground with suitable ancillary facilities.
-AFL requests a sporting amenities building be constructed closer to Field 4.
-The AFL Club declined an offer to participate in the planning of the proposed new sporting amenities building between Fields 1 and 7.
-Environmental limitations preclude development of Field 4 to competition standard.
+Action/ Plan No. Element Identified need/Demand Opportunities/Constraints Recommended Solution Sports ancillary facilities M11 Field 4 sporting amenities building The AFL Club requests a sporting amenities building be constructed closer to Field 4.
+AFL Club preferred locations are specified as on the eastern boundary at the halfway point or the location currently occupied by the cricket nets.
 Regular flooding across Gundary limits feasible locations for new structures.
 Proposed developments in flood liable areas must meet Moruya Floodplain Management Code standards.
+Additional costs of building to overcome environmental constraints.
 Additional structures next to the playground are unsuitable due to their impact on park amenity, shared use and visual surveillance.
+Assess proposed designs for a small sporting amenities building with changerooms, canteen and storage in the vicinity of Field 4 for suitability as a community asset and ability to meet all required building standards.
+Subject to provision of full external funding, construct the DA approved amenities building on the eastern side of Field 4 in the location determined as most suitable to address engineering and environmental constraints.
+Relocate cricket nets to new site if required.
+H14 H15 H16 Field 4 ancillary facilities " The AFL Club would like to make Gundary its home ground with suitable ancillary facilities.
+Environmental limitations preclude development of Field 4 to competition standard.
 Provide ancillary facilities around Field 4 to maximise utility, including: " Sheltered timekeeper and team benches on the eastern side of the field. " Shelter over concrete slab. " Scoreboard posts on the western side of the field.
-Recommend that an alternative sportsground be used as Broulee/Moruya Giants AFL Club home ground and undertake appropriate development as part of masterplanning processes.
-Consider a small sporting amenities building with changerooms, canteen and storage in the vicinity of Field 4, subject to a suitable design that meets all required standards and the provision of funding by AFL NSW/ ACT.
 H8 Cricket practice nets The practice nets are in poor condition and subject to vandalism Nets are used for informal practice, but Gundary does not currently host an active cricket team.
 Remove the cover netting from the nets to reduce vandalism.
 Ensure nets are at a standard that meets ongoing demand and safety considerations.
-M6 Seating " There is limited Regular flooding across Install additional row of bench H15 seating for spectators and participants around Gundary. " Bench seating alongside Field 1 should be supplemented with an additional row.
-Gundary limits feasible locations for new structures. seating alongside Field 1.
+M6 H15 Seating There is limited seating for spectators and participants.
+Field 1 bench seating should be supplemented with an additional row.
+Sheltered officials seating and team benches alongside Fields 1,2 and 6.
+Regular flooding across Gundary limits feasible locations for new structures.
+Install additional row of bench seating alongside Field 1.
+Provide sheltered seating and benches on the western centreline of Fields 1 and 2 and at the eastern, western and southern sides of Field 7.
 Investigate most suitable locations and quantities and install bench seating at various locations around Gundary.
-Provide sheltered seating at selected locations alongside Fields 1,2, 4 and 7.